-In some situations, problems may occur because the individual forgets to turn off a burn or a water tap, which can create an unsafe living environment or even potentially cause property damage to the space they live in.
+In some situations, problems may occur because the individual forgets to turn off a burner or a water tap, which can create an unsafe living environment or even potentially cause property damage to the space they live in.
 When these and other similar issues begin to occur on a regular basis, it may be wise to assess whether or not it is safe to live in an unsupervised environment.

 When the Caregiver Begins to Experience "Burn Out"

 It is important to realize that the health and safety of the caregiver is just as important as the health and safety of the afflicted individual.
-While ideally you would be able to continue taking care of your loved one for as long as possible, it's important to realize that burnout can create an unsafe environment for caregiver as well as for patient.
+While ideally, you would be able to continue taking care of your loved one for as long as possible, it's important to realize that burnout can create an unsafe environment for the caregiver as well as for the patient.
 In these circumstances, memory care can be an ideal solution for keeping a loved one safe and ensuring your own physical and mental health as well.

 Making the decision to put a loved one into memory care is never easy.
 However, for most individuals there comes a time when it is important to do so for their safety and well-being.
 Assisted living situations designed to help individuals suffering from memory issues such as dementia or Alzheimer's disease can help to keep them safe while also ensuring that they are able to maintain their quality of life, even as their symptoms progress.
 While there is no cure for memory disorders such as these, the right living situation can do much to protect them.